-Patients with irritable bowel syndrome may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their irritable bowel syndrome may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+The short answer is yes, patients with irritable bowel syndrome (IBS) are considered to be disabled if the condition is severe enough.
+Patients who find themselves unable to work because of their irritable bowel syndrome may qualify for long-term disability (LTD) and/or Social Security Disability benefits.
+The insurance company or the Social Security Administration (SSA) will review the disability claim to see if they qualify to receive disability benefits.

-What is Irritable Bowel Syndrome?
+What is Irritable Bowel Syndrome (IBS)?

 Irritable bowel syndrome (IBS) is a functional gastrointestinal (GI) disorder that causes problems with the digestive system, including pain or discomfort in the abdomen and changes in one’s bowel movement patterns.

 A relative of ulcerative colitis, IBS is an inflammatory bowel disease that affects millions of individuals, women more so than men.
 It is estimated that between 20% and 50% of all visits to the gastroenterologist involve irritable bowel syndrome.